 Trikes, three-wheel motorcycles, and open-air autocycles fall into the same insurance category.
 Currently, 15 states require autocycles to be enclosed to receive a different insurance classification.

 Colorado requires autocycles to have a hardtop enclosure, while Vermont defines this vehicle as one with entire side and top sections.
-Vehicles like the Polaris Slingshot fit into a unique category where they could be registered as autocycles or motorcycles in 31 states.
+Vehicles like the Polaris Slingshot fit into a unique category that could be registered as autocycles or motorcycles in 31 states.

 That definition dictates the trike insurance type you need.

 Unless the trike is purchased outright, it will need liability, collision, and comprehensive insurance unless the lender states otherwise.
 Riders can save a little by opting for liability only, but damage from non-collision events would come out-of-pocket.

 Aftermarket modifications or accessories would require the same custom insurance add-ons that motorcycles need for complete protection.
 This policy should include custom parts coverage, 24/7 roadside assistance, and trailering protections.